• Skip navigation

 • Arts Council of Wales believes ‘in the power of the arts to transform people’s lives, and to change communities; that everybody in Wales should have access to quality arts experiences and have the opportunity to take part in and enjoy the arts; that artists need to be supported to develop their talents, and should have the opportunity to develop their careers’.

-• www.artswales.org.uk/what-we-do/funding/funding-advice-and-guidelines
+• www.arts.wales/funding

 Tags: 5 - 20k | Various | WAL - Category: Visual Arts -